skycrapers/TecoGAN-PyTorch/README.md

 ## Test

-**Note:** We use different models for video sequences with different degradation types.
+**Note:** We apply different models according to the degradation type of the data.
 The following steps are for 4x upsampling in BD degradation.
 You can switch to BI degradation by replacing all `BD` to `BI` below.

 1. Download the official Vid4 and ToS3 datasets.
 ```bash